 VAW, Rashida Manjoo(1), in her report about the situation of VAW in Italy from 2012, and was also reflected in the judgement passed by the European Court of Human Rights in 2017 concerning the case Talpis v.
 Italy.(2) The current legal framework is characterized by fragmentation, inadequate punishment of perpetrators, and lack of effective redress for women affected by violence.

-The project established partnership among women’s NGOs to increase capacity building, joint funding & sustainability, visibility & advocacy, access to … Read more
+The project established partnership among women’s NGOs to increase capacity building, joint funding & sustainability, visibility & advocacy, access to more/different resources, organisational support, and … Read more